shaquille1/jenkins-aws-installaton/README.md

-# Continuous Integration using Jenkins and HashiCorp Terraform on Amazon EKS
+# Installing Jenkins on AWS using Terraform